Just about everyone agrees that the best time to visit Greece is spring and early summer (mid-April to mid-June) or autumn (September to mid-October).

 One drawback: Off-season there are fewer boats and flights to the islands, where some shops, hotels, and restaurants do not open until June and then close in October.
 During the off-season life comes to a standstill on many islands, or at least turns its back on tourism, and wintertime rains can dampen any romantic notions of lonely wandering in empty landscapes.

-Something to consider if you are coming to Greece in the spring: During Easter week, nearly every hotel room outside of Athens is booked well in advance by city Greeks who head to the country to celebrate Greece's most important holiday.
+Something else to consider if you are coming to Greece in the spring: During Easter week, nearly every hotel room outside of Athens is booked well in advance by city dwellers who head to the country to celebrate Greece's most important holiday.
 Many sites and museums are closed Good Friday, Easter Saturday, and Easter Sunday, while many shops close on Good Friday and Easter Saturday.
-And when St. George's Day (usually celebrated Apr 23) falls in Lent, it is celebrated on the Monday after Easter Sunday, which just prolongs the Easter break.
-Also, the Feast of the Virgin on August 15 is an enormous holiday, especially on Tinos and Paros, but also on virtually every other Greek island and across the mainland.
+When St. George's Day (usually celebrated April 23) falls during Lent, it's celebrated on the Monday after Easter Sunday, which only prolongs the Easter break.
+The Feast of the Virgin on August 15 is another enormous holiday.

 Every day in Greece is sacred to one or more saints.
-That means that every day, at least one saint (and everyone named for that saint) is being celebrated.
+That means that every day, at least one saint is being celebrated, along with everyone named for that saint.
 Tiny chapels that are used only once a year are opened for a church service followed by all-day wining and dining.
 If you're lucky, you'll stumble on one of these celebrations.